SCNickF1227/x264-stability-test/README.md

 ```

+## :older_man: It may be wise to use a number larger than the maximum thread count for your CPU.

-## **You may benefit from an increase of 33%-50% in maxium thread allocation vs the number of threads available on your system.**
+> **You may benefit from an increase of 33%-50% in maxium thread allocation vs the number of threads available on your system.**

->:older_man: It may be wise to use a number larger than the maximum thread count for your CPU.
 As an example, I saw >5% CPU utilization growth from 24 to 32 cores on my 7900X3D.

 ## 🤝 Contribution

 Contributions are welcome!
 Feel free to provide feedback, suggest improvements, or propose new features to enhance the script’s functionality.